File Routes

 input

-You can pass a Zod schema to validate user input from the client.
+You can pass a schema validator to validate user input from the client.
 This data comes from the client when the upload starts.
 If validation here fails, an error will be thrown and none of your middleware n'or onUploadComplete functions will be executed.

 The input is validated on your server and only leaves your server if you pass it along from the .middleware to the .onUploadComplete.
 If you only use the input in the middleware without returning it, the Uploadthing server won't have any knowledge of it.